Johann-Goncalves-Pereira/Johann-Goncalves-Pereira/README.md

 # Introduction

 Hello!
-I'm Johann, a 22-year-old programmer hailing from Brazil.
-Fluent in both Portuguese and English, my passion lies in technology, particularly software development.
-I embarked on my programming journey in 2018, diving into the world of coding.
-Since July 2021, I've been honing my skills at [Materialize](https://www.materialize.pro/en_us.html), where I delved deep into [Elm](https://elm-lang.org/) and Scss, refining my craft and boosting my productivity.
-The experience was transformative, shaping not just my technical abilities, but also my communication skills and overall approach to technology.
+I'm Johann, a 23-year-old engineer from Brazil, fluent in both Portuguese and English.
+My passion for technology, especially software development, continues to drive my career since I started coding in 2018.

+My journey in professional development began at Materialize in July 2021, where I immersed myself in Elm and Scss.
+This experience was foundational, not only solidifying my technical skills but also enhancing my communication and approach to technology.

+Following Materialize, I explored diverse projects as a freelancer on UpWork.
+This led to a fulfilling two-year period at Reside as a React developer, where I focused on resolving visual and accessibility challenges, further honing my front-end expertise.

+Currently, I am contributing my skills at Weon, where I joined in October 2024.
+At Weon, I'm developing features for two key platforms, utilizing modern front-end technologies like Vue 2, Vue 3, and Vuetify.
+This role allows me to apply and expand my knowledge in building robust and user-friendly web applications.

-Following my tenure at Materialize, I ventured into the realm of freelancing on [UpWork](https://www.upwork.com/nx/find-work/best-matches), where I tackled a myriad of projects.
-It was during this time that I seized the opportunity to join [Reside](https://resideadmissions.com/), where I spent two fulfilling years as a React developer, adept at resolving visual and accessibility bugs.
-With over five years of programming experience, I've evolved into a seasoned developer with a penchant for innovation and a knack for problem-solving.
+With over five years of programming experience, I've become a seasoned developer passionate about innovation and effective problem-solving.

-Eager to showcase my work?
-Feel free to explore my portfolio [website](https://johann-goncalves-pereira.netlify.app/) and delve into my projects on [GitHub](https://github.com/Johann-Goncalves-Pereira).
+Eager to see my work in action?
+Explore my portfolio website and my projects on GitHub.

-My expertise lies in Elm, React, CSS (including Tailwind, SCSS, Styled Components, and PostCSS), and HTML Accessibility.
-Currently, I'm exploring the realms of [Qwik](https://qwik.dev/) and React Native, always eager to expand my skill set and delve into new technologies.
+My core expertise includes Vue 2, Vue 3, Vuetify, React, Elm, and CSS (with frameworks like Tailwind, SCSS, Styled Components, and PostCSS), as well as HTML Accessibility.
+I'm always enthusiastic about learning and currently exploring opportunities to further enhance my skillset.

-If you're interested in collaborating, don't hesitate to reach out.
-I'm always eager to learn and embark on new ventures!
+If you're looking for a collaborative developer, I'd love to connect!
+I'm always open to new learning experiences and exciting projects.

 ## Status
 <p><!--* Light  -->